an-npc/OmnibusUI/OmnibusUI/README.md

   ### Troubleshooting Data Import
 - If Restore fails its b/c PROJ4402 already exist
--- Resolve by querying: drop database PROJ4402
+- Resolve by querying: drop database PROJ4402

-- If
+- If you could not find the .bak file in C:\Users\Public\Downloads
+- Resolve by checking if it was added properly in Public\Downloads
+- else, try pasting the .bak file in this path and try again C:\Program Files\Microsoft SQL Server\MSSQL16.SQLEXPRESS\MSSQL\Backup